Scroll to the bottom of this page for a list of links to my Noël ancestors' pages.

 If one needed a single defining event that led to the French-Canadian diaspora, it may well be the Act of Union of 1840.

-In 1791 the territory was officially divided into Upper and Lower Canada, but left the current policies in place.
+In 1791, the territory was officially divided into Upper and Lower Canada, but left the current policies in place.
 Want to retain the French way of life?
-Move to Lower Canada.
+Stay in Lower Canada.
 Think the French are just big old whiners who are stuck in the past?
 Move to Upper Canada.
 Simple...right?

 Not so much.
 A house divided cannot stand; and Canada was struggling to find a balance between the two worlds they were trying to assimilate.
 Most of the English seemed unsympathetic toward Lower Canada's emotional hold on and pride in their culture.
 Indeed, in the words of Lord Durham (John George Lambton), “I know of no national distinction marking and continuing a more hopeless inferiority ...
 It is to elevate them from that inferiority that I desire to give the Canadians our English character.”

 To coin an English phrase---what a cheeky monkey!
 Two generations of souls repose in Québec cemeteries whose names are synonymous with the building of this great nation.
 They carved Canada out of a wilderness and created a country with its own unique customs and culture.
 It was French-based, to be sure; but with dashes of other cultures stirred in, as well as a bit of seasoning from local Indian population.
-They needed English--or any other, for that matter--character in the same way that cows need wings.
+They needed English character like cows need wings.
 Have a little respect!

 Small bands of French Canadians tried to overthrow the English both politically and militarily.
 Our own Alexandre Noël was one of the many French Canadians questioned after the Insurrection of 1838.6 None of these attempts were successful and only deepened the division between the two sides.